-With around 5,000* investment options available, there’s a huge range to choose from - whether you’re looking to grow your savings, approaching retirement or taking an income.
+With over 4,000* investment options available, there's a huge range to choose from - whether you're looking to grow your savings, approaching retirement or taking an income.

 Whether you’re saving for retirement, a child’s education or your dream holiday, the funds you invest in can make a big difference to how your savings may grow.
 Find out more about some of the things to consider when choosing a fund.

-Our short video will help you understand the things you should think about when choosing the investment options right for you.
+Our short video will help you think about the things that are most important when deciding whether an investment is right for you.

 Investing can help your savings grow over time, and can offer the potential for better returns than you can get with a bank account.
-However, this potential for better returns comes with a risk that, unlike money held in a bank account, the value of an investment could fall as well as rise, and you might get back less than you invest.
+However, this potential for better returns comes with a risk that, unlike money held in a bank account, the value of your investment could fall, and you might get back less than you invest.

 Different ways to invest

-We offer a number of different investment options through intermediaries, these include a stocks and shares Individual Savings Accounts (ISA) and a general investment account (GIA), bonds and trusts.
+We offer a number of different ways to save, including a stocks and shares ISA, a general investment account (GIA) and a pension.

 An ISA is a tax-efficient way to save for the medium to long term (at least five years, ideally longer).
-Similar to a GIA, you have access to a wide range of investment opportunities and can invest a regular monthly amount, a lump sum – or both.
+You have access to a wide range of investments and can invest a regular monthly amount, a lump sum – or both.

 A pension is generally considered to be one of the best ways to save for retirement.
 We offer a choice of pension products designed to meet your needs.